 Best-sounding: Shure SE846-BT2

-Shure took their legendary SE846 earphones — some of the best-respected in-ear monitors ever — and added their RMCE-BT2 Bluetooth adapter cable.
+Shure took their legendary SE846 earphones — some of the best-respected in-ear monitors ever — and added a Bluetooth 5.0 adapter cable.

 Inside each earbud, you'll find four balanced armature drivers and a seamless crossover system.
 Shure tuned them for lifelike accuracy.
 You get clarity and detail across all frequencies: Soaring highs, articulate mids, and tight, punch-to-the-gut bass.